 - Follow up with the instructor to be sure your work was approved

-Things to keep in mind if you want to convert a course:
+Things to keep in mind to convert a course

 - Courses with sections (or equivalent courses) already offered for Honors credit in the same semester cannot be converted, students must enroll in the Honors section or equivalent course.
 [Students may convert courses where Honors sections are full.]